jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 No matter which we choose, Main Street remains unhappy.

 There is something fundamentally wrong with our society.
 Now, as our ancestors did so many times before, we have to step up and rethink our way of life.
 The hardest part isn’t about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.
-It’s our right, and also our duty to earn that right.
+It’s our right and our duty to earn happy lives again.

 Today this novel virus is highlighting our society’s shaky foundations better than any writer could.

+Our ancestors were often happier then us even though they were poor in comparison.
+It's not because they were "simpler" or had lower standards.
+It's because could see their society reaching its potential, and getting better each year.

-Even now, however, happy lives aren’t an unrealistic fairytale.
-In fact, being happy is a sign of a healthy society.
-The truth is that we give Left and Right ideologies far too much credit.
-When I began writing this book in September 2019, I wanted to (somehow) convince some people to stop putting so much faith in these ideologies.
+Individual happiness is the ultimate sign of a healthy society.
+We don't have it because we give Left and Right ideologies far too much credit.
+When I began writing this book in September 2019, I wanted to (somehow) convince some people to stop putting so much faith in these doctrines.
 Both were invented centuries ago.
 They're too old and outdated to offer us happiness in a modern, healthy society.

 There have been thousands of pandemics throughout history—and yet today we were caught with our pants down.
 We’ve been busy, you see.
 A few months ago, the president was impeached.
 What was the reason again?
 Even if you agreed with it then, was that really what the government should have been obessed with only a few months ago?